CS3219-AY2526Sem1/cs3219-ay2526s1-project-g02/backend/MICROSERVICES.md

   preferred_language VARCHAR(50) NOT NULL,
   preferred_difficulty VARCHAR(50) NOT NULL,
-  preferred_topics JSONB NOT NULL, status VARCHAR(50) DEFAULT ‘pending’ NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP NOT NULL expires_at TIMESTAMP WITH TIME ZONE NOT NULL
+  preferred_topics JSONB NOT NULL, status VARCHAR(50) DEFAULT 'pending' NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP NOT NULL, expires_at TIMESTAMP WITH TIME ZONE NOT NULL
 );
 ```